Oregon Fair Trade Campaign Job Announcement:

 - Experience with legislative campaigns promoting economic, racial, LGBTQ, and environmental justice.

-The Executive Director reports directly ORFTC’s Board of Directors.
-Compensation established at $35,000 a year.
-Benefits include a health insurance stipend, paid vacation, and sick leave.
+Compensation is $35,000 per year.
+Benefits include a generous health insurance stipend, paid vacation, and sick leave.
 ORFTC is an Equal Opportunity Employer and strives for a diverse work environment.
 Women, people of color, LGBTQ individuals, and differently-abled people are strongly encouraged to apply.

-Please send a resume and cover letter to email@example.com.
+Please send a resume and cover letter to jobs[at]oregonfairtrade.org as soon as possible.
 We will consider resumes until the position is filled.
 No calls please.

 The Oregon Fair Trade Campaign offers a variety of internships.
 All candidates must be self-motivated, work well independently and have a strong interest in trade policy and/or social justice organizing.
 Our internships are unpaid, but we work with each of our interns to create a personalized program that helps you practice the skill sets you’re most interested in developing.

 We accept applications on a rolling basis.
-If you are interested in being considered for an internship, please email a resume and cover letter to Elizabeth Swager at elizabeth[at]oregonfairtrade.org.
+If you are interested in being considered for an internship, please email a resume and cover letter to Elizabeth Swager at info[at]oregonfairtrade.org.